Get Tech Tips

 Inches of Water Column

 Low pressures are often measured in inches of water column or “WC.
-Like most units of measure, it has a very simple origin, in a water manometer 1″ of water column is literally the amount of force it takes to raise the column of water by 1”.
-While some water manometers (water tube) are still in use the vast majority are either dial or digital gauges that still use the same scale.
+Like most units of measure, it has a very simple origin; in a water manometer, 1″ of water column is literally the amount of force it takes to raise the column of water by 1”.
+While some water manometers (water tubes) are still in use, the vast majority are either dial or digital gauges that still use the same scale.

-1 psi is equal to 27.71 inches of water column; this is why water column is most often used to measure pressures under 1 psi.
-These low pressures are most often read using a manometer or a magnahelic gauge.
+One PSI is equal to 27.71 inches of water column; this is why water column is most often used to measure pressures under 1 psi.
+These low pressures are most often read using a manometer or a Magnehelic gauge.

-When we measure water column with our tools it is calibrated at atmospheric pressure or the gauge scale instead of the absolute scale.
-This means that for a manometer or magnahelic to be properly used they MUST be recalibrated before each (many auto calibrate to zero) to compensate for changes in elevation and barometric pressure.
-At altitudes over 2000′ above sea you will also need to follow manufacturer recommendations to adjust the gas valve and even change orifice sizes in some cases due to the effect the lower atmospheric pressure has on the gas.
+When we measure inches of water column with our tools, we calibrate it at atmospheric pressure or the gauge scale instead of the absolute scale.
+That means that for a manometer or Magnehelic to be properly used, you MUST recalibrate them before each use (many auto-calibrate to zero) to compensate for changes in elevation and barometric pressure.
+At altitudes over 2000′ above sea level, you will also need to follow manufacturer recommendations to adjust the gas valve and even change orifice sizes, in some cases, due to the effect the lower atmospheric pressure has on the gas.

-Gas pressure is usually measured in “wc, most commonly we set single stage appliances to 3.5” wc on natural gas and 11″wc on propane.
-This varies based on manufacture specs, combustion analysis and meter clocking tests.
-Always read the manufacturer specs.
+Gas pressure is usually measured in “WC, so we most commonly set single-stage appliances to 3.5″WC on natural gas and 11″WC on propane.
+This varies based on manufacture specs, combustion analysis, and meter clocking tests.
+Always read the manufacturer's specs.

 We also use “WC to check air static pressure on systems.
-Static pressure is pressure that is exerted in all directions in a contained space, it is not the directional force of the air.
+Static pressure is the pressure exerted in all directions in a contained space; it is not the directional force of the air.

-We use a manometer or a magnahelic and measure the negative air pressure in the system return side before the blower (and after the filter whenever possible) and the positive pressure supply air side directly after the blower.
-By calculating the differential you come up with the total external static in water column.
-For example, if the return static is -0.3″wc and the supply static is +0.2″wc the total static is 0.5” wc.
+We use a manometer or a Magnehelic and measure the negative air pressure in the system return side before the blower (and after the filter whenever possible) and the positive pressure supply air side directly after the blower.
+By calculating the differential, you come up with the total external static in inches of water column.
+For example, if the return static is -0.3″WC and the supply static is +0.2″WC, the total static is 0.5” WC.

-Many manometers and all magnahelic gauges (to my knowledge) have two ports so you can read the differential pressure all at once.
-This also comes in handy when reading/testing differential pressure on many furnace air pressure switches to ensure they make and break at the proper pressure.
+Many manometers and all Magnehelic gauges (to my knowledge) have two ports so that you can read the differential pressure all at once.
+That also comes in handy when reading/testing differential pressure on many furnace air pressure switches to ensure that they make and break at the proper pressure.